 - When events are held in the park, access may be restricted in some areas.

-- Footpaths across the moor, east of Stand Wood, are open for most of the year.
-Daylight hours.
-No charge.
+- Footpaths across the moor, east of Stand Wood, are open all year without charge.

-- With the exception of one public footpath leading up to the Hunting Tower, the footpaths in Stand Wood are all permissive footpaths.
+- All footpaths in Stand Wood are permissive footpaths.

 - The Chatsworth House Trust reserves the right to close the footpaths occasionally.